 When the verdict was announced, some 150 volunteers fanned out across the city, urging calm, says Murray, retired pastor of the First African Methodist Episcopal Church and now a religious studies professor at the University of Southern California.
 They were successful in some instances and likely would have been more so if police had backed them up, he says.

 King himself, in his recently published memoir, "The Riot Within: My Journey From Rebellion to Redemption," says FBI agents warned him a riot was expected if the officers walked.
 They advised him to keep a low profile so as not to inflame passions.

 He did until the third day, when he went on television and made an emotional plea for calm, famously asking, "Can we all get along?"

-In the aftermath, much of the blame was placed on Police Chief Daryl Gates, who was forced to resign.
+In the aftermath, much of the blame was placed on Police Chief Daryl Gates, who resigned under pressure soon after.

-Before the uprising, Gates had been hailed in national police circles as an innovator, widely credited with creating both the modern police special weapons and tactics team and the Drug Abuse Resistance Education program that partners police with schools.
+Before the uprising, Gates had been hailed in national police circles as an innovator, widely credited with helping pioneer both the modern police special weapons and tactics team and the Drug Abuse Resistance Education program that partners police with schools.

 Until his death in 2010, he angrily defended his actions, accusing his officers of failing to carry out a plan he said was in place to stop any trouble.
 He was particularly critical of his command staff for leading the retreat.

 "The captain, lieutenant, deputy chiefs, commanders — they all screwed up in my judgment," Gates, who had been chief for 14 years, told The Associated Press in 2002.

 Whoever was to blame, Gates remains a polarizing figure in LA's black community, where words like Gestapo, Nazi and racist are routinely used to describe the way he ran the LAPD.